Bisher 125 mal gespeichert

-If the weather is bad, we can so some painting inside.
+If the weather is bad, we can do some painting inside.

+Farm-type/rural accommodation.
 Comfortable beds in a separate house with inside toilet and shower.
-As a rule, you will get a room for yourself, but there might be another/other workawayer/s in the house.
+You might be sharing house/room with another/other workawayer/s .
 Fridge and cooker in the house or access to kitchen amenities in another place.

 If you are vegans or smokers, please stock up before you arrive, as the choices in the local shops are limited or non-existent.